-This old-fashioned Scottish potato soup recipe is similar to the bowls of hearty, hot steaming soup that nourished many a Scots throughout the centuries.
-Scottish potato soup is prepared with budget-friendly ingredients but is humbly delicious and incredibly easy to prepare.
-This vegan friendly potato soup recipe will easily and quickly become a much loved family menu staple.
+This Old-Fashioned Scottish Potato Soup recipe is similar to the bowls of hearty, hot steaming soup that nourished many a Scots throughout the centuries.
+Scottish potato soup is a homely meal prepared with budget-friendly ingredients but is humbly delicious and incredibly easy to prepare.
+This potato soup recipe will easily and quickly become a much loved family menu staple.

-This classic Scottish potato soup is perfect for budget-friendly tasty meals as only a few inexpensive pantry staples are required.
-So delicious.
+This Old-Fashioned Scottish Potato Soup is perfect for budget-friendly tasty meals as only a few inexpensive pantry staples are required.
+Humbly delicious.

 Most countries around the world have their own tasty versions of potato soup as historically potatoes have been such a successful and economical veggie crop that have the potential to grown almost anywhere with not much effort.